 Where to park:

-- Parking costs $1/hour - Make sure to get a parking pass from the meter, tear the ticket on the marked line, leave the top part of your ticket on your dash and take the bottom section with you as your proof of parking.
+- See Parking Rates - Make sure to get a parking pass from the meter, tear the ticket on the marked line, leave the top part of your ticket on your dash and take the bottom section with you as your proof of parking.
 Enter your phone number when making your reservation to receive alerts when your parking is about to expire and extend if needed.
 Visit the Manitou Springs website for more information regarding parking at the Hiawatha Gardens lot.

 - The free shuttle runs from Hiawatha Gardens to the Incline between the hours of 6:00am and 6:00pm: